conectado/Blog/content/sharing-io-resources.md

 toc = true
 +++

 Using multiple tasks is probably the most common way to achieve non-sequential work in Rust.
-Each task can wait for a different IO event, and the async runtime will schedule the tasks as soon as the IO events occur.
+Each task can wait for a different IO event, and the async runtime will schedule the tasks to do work as soon as the IO events occur.
 This provides for a simple and convenient way to non-blockingly wait for these IO events to happen and achieve concurrency.
 But sharing mutable state among the tasks can become quite complex.

 This is usually done using either `Mutex`es or channels.
 The former is very hard to get right; the latter can get out of hand very quickly.
 As an alternative, instead of having multiple tasks and sharing state among them, I want to propose defaulting to a single task and removing the problem of sharing mutable state, while still considering its trade-offs and being able to slowly scale to the other methods as they're needed.

-In this article I'll present a simple example of a network application, to which I will progressively apply these different patterns to mutably share state, mutexes, channels, and two approaches on a single task to consider these trade-offs.
-So that we are better placed to make an informed decision on these approaches and make a case for single tasks.
+In this article I'll present a simple example of a network application, over which I will progressively apply these different patterns to mutably share state, starting with mutexes, followed by channels, and two approaches on a single task to consider these trade-offs.
+So that we are better placed to make an informed decision on these approaches and make a case to defaulting to single tasks.
 <!-- more -->

 ## Motivation